 Access to the administration portal is secured through the SSL/TLS protocol.
 This protection allows authenticating the portal via a certificate, thereby assuring the administrator that he is indeed logged in to the desired appliance.
 This certificate can either be the appliance's default certificate or the certificate entered during the configuration of the appliance (Authentication > Captive portal).

-The name (CN) of the appliance's default certificate is the appliance's serial number and it is signed by two authorities called NETASQ - Secure Internet Connectivity ("0") / NETASQ Firewall Certification Authority ("0") and Stormshield ("0") / Cloud Services ("0U").
+The name (CN) of the appliance's default certificate is the appliance's serial number and it is signed by two authorities called NETASQ - Secure Internet Connectivity ("0") / NETASQ Firewall Certification Authority ("0U") and Stormshield ("0") / Cloud Services ("0U").

-To confirm a secure access, the browser must trust the certification authority that signed the certificate used, which must belong to the browser's list of trusted certificate authorities.
-Therefore to confirm the integrity of an appliance, the NETASQ and Stormshield certificate authorities must be added to the browser's list of trusted certificate authorities before the initial connection.
-These authorities are available at http://pki.stormshieldcs.eu/products/root.crt and http://pki.stormshieldcs.eu/products/root.crt.
+To confirm a secure access, the browser must trust the certification authority that signed the certificate used, which must belong to the browser's list of trusted certification authorities.
+Therefore to confirm the integrity of an appliance, the NETASQ and Stormshield certification authorities must be added to the browser's list of trusted certification authorities before the initial connection.
+These authorities are available at http://pki.stormshieldcs.eu/products/root.crt.
 If a certificate signed by another authority has been configured on the appliance, this authority will need to be added instead of the NETASQ and Stormshield authorities.